ishankgp/clinical_trial/docs/ENHANCED_LLM_QUERY_PROCESSING.md

 - System works even when LLM is unavailable
 - Sophisticated string processing as backup
 - Graceful degradation of functionality

-### 4. **Scalability**
-- Easy to add new query patterns and filters
-- Modular design for future enhancements
-- Comprehensive logging and monitoring

 ## Testing